-For the highest peak wind speeds, we can see that it is how the hurricane moves, where it makes landfall, and its trajectory that has the largest influence on the predicted number of power outages, not the peak wind speed.
-This is especially relevant in Zone 2 and Zone 4 (and to some degree Zone 1), where we can see that the maximum number of power outages seem to stabilize when the peak wind speed is around 125-150 knots (64 - 77 m/s), see Figure 3 and Figure 4.
-For Zone 4 we can see that the CDF functions for peak wind speeds above 125 knots (64 m/s) are very similar, which will be further addressed in Section 5.3.
-For Zone 3 we can see a more linear relationship between an increase in peak wind speed and the related number of power outages.
-A possible explanation is the trajectory of the hurricanes in Zone 3.
-As the wind speed in this zone increases, the hurricane reaches further inland, increasing the impacted area of these hurricanes.
-In Zone 4, on the other hand, most damage is caused if the hurricane follows the east coast, and an increase in wind speed will not lead the hurricane further inland or cover (much) more of the coast.
-If the hurricane should change direction and move further inland, it will not necessarily increase the number of power outages, as the highest population density is close to the coast.
+For the highest peak wind speeds, we can see that how the hurricane moves, where it makes landfall, and its trajectory have the largest influence on the predicted number of power outages, not the peak wind speed.
+This is especially relevant in zones 2 and 4 (and to some degree zone 1), where we can see that the maximum number of power outages seems to stabilize when the peak wind speed is around 125- 150 knots (64-77 m/s); see Figs. 3 and 4.
+For zone 4, we can see that the CDF functions for peak wind speeds above 125 knots (64 m/s) are very similar, which will be further addressed in Section 5.3.
+For zone 3, we can see a more linear relationship between an increase in peak wind speed and the related number of power outages.
+A possible explanation is the trajectory of the hurricanes in zone 3.